smguru/pragmagrid.github.io/_projects/lake.md

 ---

-### PRAGMA Lake Expedition:  Understanding and predicting degradation of lake and
-reservoir water quality around the world
+### Understanding and predicting degradation of lake and reservoir water quality around the world

 <p></p>